In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 Note that the catch block only executes when there is an error from the try block.
 There can also be more than one catch block to handle multiple exceptions.

-The finally block will execute regardless of whether there is an error from the try block.
+The finally block will execute regardless of whether there is a syntax error from the try block.

 Try-catch statements are not only common in JavaScript but also widely used in other programming languages.
 They are used to handle exceptions that arise in the code.